tcallred/FloatTracker.jl/README.md

 Inspired by [Sherlogs.jl](https://github.com/milankl/Sherlogs.jl).

+# Examples

+Examples have been moved from this repository to an [example repository](https://github.com/ashton314/FloatTrackerExamples)—this allows us to keep the dependencies in this repository nice and light.

+# Description

-FloatTracker is a library that provides three new types: `TrackedFloat16`, `TrackedFloat32`, and `TrackedFloat64`.
+`FloatTracker.jl` is a library that provides three new types: `TrackedFloat16`, `TrackedFloat32`, and `TrackedFloat64`.
 These behave just like their `FloatN` counterparts except that they detect and log instances of `NaN`.

 If a `NaN` appears in a primitive floating point operation (such as `+`, `-`, `abs`, `sin` etc.), it generates an event: